-The reading groups create a space where Ffriends discuss and gain clarity on the ideas raised in the new economy booklet series.
-By the end of the course, Ffriends tend to feel clearer about the nature of our current economic system, are more confident critiquing economic policies, and are familiar with alternative economic approaches and examples.
+The idea of the reading groups is to create a space where Friends can discuss and gain clarity on the ideas raised in the new economy booklet series.
+By the end of the course, Friends should understand more about our current economic system, feel more confident critiquing economic policies and have a clearer idea about what alternatives are needed.